DataBiosphere/toil/README.rst

 loss of all local data.

 Writing a Toil script requires only a knowledge of basic Python.
-Toil 'Jobs' are the basic unit of work in a Toil workflow, can dynamically spawn children jobs that will be run in parallel after its completion.
+Toil 'Jobs' are the elemental unit of work in a Toil workflow, can dynamically spawn children jobs that will be run in parallel after its completion.

 .. _Grid Engine:http://gridscheduler.sourceforge.net/